-To register for the Elmdale and Waterbridge Before and After School Program please contact the program office for an application form elmdale@mothercraft.com or waterbridge@mothercraft.com
+To register for the Elmdale and Waterbridge Before and After School Program please contact the program office for more information.

+elmdale@mothercraft.com or waterbridge@mothercraft.com

 We do have some priorities that we consider when inviting new families to join us.
 In order of priority: